mnot/I-D/draft-nottingham-rfc8615bis.md

 Registration requests consist of at least the following information:

 URI suffix:
 : The name requested for the well-known URI, relative to "/.well-known/"; e.g., "example".
+Syntactic requirements are described in {{well-known}}.

 Change controller:
 : For Standards Track RFCs, state "IETF".
 For others, give the name of the responsible party.
 Other